lanl/phoebus/README.md

 ```
 ## Build on Polaris

+Before building on Polaris, you will need to load the appropriate modules.
+As of 3/27/2025, the following recipe seems to work.
 Create a modules.sh script with the following
 ```
 #!/bin/bash